emezeske/lein-cljsbuild/README.md

 ## Basic Configuration

+**TODO** Document the new :builds configuration, as well as :repl-listen-port and :repl-launch-commands.

 The lein-cljsbuild configuration is specified under the `:cljsbuild` section of your `project.clj` file.
 A simple project might look like this: